aws-samples/amazon-s3-access-points-for-cross-account-integration-samples/README.md

 1. Create access point using sample   [access_point_for_emr_role_sample](./resources/access_point_policy_for_emr_role_sample.json)

+---

 ## Deployment Instructions - Account B (E.g. 123456790)

-1. Go to S3 and create a bucket to store PySpark source code and EMR logs
+1. Go to S3 and create a bucket to store PySpark script and EMR logs
 1. Go to EMR and click on `Create Cluster`
 1. Under General Configuration, provide Name, S3 folder for logging and select `Cluster` as Launch mode
 1. Under Software Configuration, select `emr-5.XX.X` as Release and `Spark` as Application